GerritCodeReview/gerrit/Documentation/dev-readme.txt

 = Gerrit Code Review - Developer Setup

-Bazel or Facebook Buck is needed to compile the code, and an SQL database to house the review metadata.
+Google Bazel is needed to compile the code, and an SQL database to house the review metadata.
 H2 is recommended for development databases, as it requires no external server process.